 At GEMS American Academy we offer both non-competitive and competitive sporting opportunities for our students.
 In addition, we also offer a wide range of academic and creative pursuits to enrich students' schooling experience.
 These activities are designed to provide an opportunity for students to socialize with each other in a fun atmosphere.
 Some after school activities may incur an added fee due to various factors and this will be communicated before the activity begins.
-Students who participate in the non-competitive programs should be picked up promptly at 16:00 at the end of the activity.
+Students who participate in the non-competitive programs should be picked up promptly at 4:00 p.m. at the end of the activity.

 Students not participating in an after school program are required to go home by their normal mode of transport at 3:05 p.m.
-Parents who are waiting for activities to finish are encouraged to take siblings outside to the playground.
+The bus service leaves sharply at 3:14 p.m.
 Students participating in after school activities are able to sign up for a late bus service.
 While waiting for the bus service, students are not allowed to leave the campus and then return.
 They must stay on campus and wait quietly in the lobby until pickup time.
 Please help us keep halls and the Reception area quiet as they are working environments, even during after school hours.